graph90/Quantum-computing/README.md

 # Quantum-computing
-Collection of Quantum projects on Qiskit, Pennylane, Cirq
+Collection of Quantum projects on Qiskit and Pennylane